MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ---
 # Quickstart: coding in the editor

-In this 10 minute introduction to the editor, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.
+In this 10-minute introduction to the editor, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.

 ## Create a new code file

-We'll start by creating a new file and adding some code to it.
+Start by creating a new file and adding some code to it.
 Notice that we do not have to create a project to gain some of the benefits that the editor offers.

 1. Open Visual Studio, and from the **File** menu on the menu bar, choose **New** > **File...**.